fluid-lab/gamepad-navigator/docs/components/configurationPanel.md

 - Returns: Nothing.

 Creates a separate configuration menu for each gamepad input, as mentioned in the `description` option and is triggered when the component is created.
-This invoker calls other invokers to create the configuration options and to listen to various interaction-based events and changes on the configuration panel.
+This invoker calls other invokers to create the configuration options (Action dropdown, Speed Factor input box, et cetera) and to listen to various interaction-based events and changes to the configuration panel.

-### `{configurationPanel}.createInputActionDropdown(inputIdentifier, configMenu, inputType, currentValue)`
+### `{configurationPanel}.createInputActionDropdown(inputIdentifier, configMenu, inputType, currentAction)`

 - `inputIdentifier {String}` A description of the gamepad input type and its index.
 For example, "button-0".
 - `configMenu {Object}` The DOM Object used for storing the configuration options for a given gamepad input.
+This will will be modified as we are storing the "Action" dropdown inside it.
 - `inputType {Boolean}` The type of the gamepad input, i.e. "buttons" or "axes".
-- `currentValue {Object}` The value of the currently selected action for the given gamepad input.
+- `currentAction {Object}` The value of the currently selected action for the given gamepad input.
 - Returns: Nothing.

 Creates an "Action" label and dropdown for the given gamepad input and then injects these elements into the `configMenu`